Ursula Sladek

-Ursula Sladek (born 1946) is a German environmentalist, founder and former president of Schönau Electricity Works that provides electricity from renewable sources, founded following the 1986 Chernobyl disaster.
+Ursula Sladek (born 1946) is a German environmentalist.
+Following the 1986 Chernobyl disaster, she founded Schönau Electricity Works, which provides electricity from renewable sources.

 Background

 Sladek was born in 1946.
 She was trained as a school teacher.
 At the time of the Chernobyl disaster, she was a homemaker and mother to five school-age children in Schönau.
 Following the disaster, she began studying the energy industry in Germany to search for ways to decrease dependence on nuclear power.
 Together with her husband, Michael Sladek, she formed a group called "Parents for a Nuclear Free Future" to promote energy efficiency in the Black Forest region of Germany and return control of energy production and distribution to the community.
 By 1991, this movement grew to a nationwide fundraising effort to enable Sladek's group to take ownership of the local power grid when the previous power company's lease to supply power to the Schönau region was up for renewal.
 The group raised DM6 million (about €3 million) and by 1997 had established the Schönau Power Supply, EWS Elektrizitätswerke Schönau eG, a Eingetragene Genossenschaft (registered cooperative society), as a community-operated energy provider committed to a sustainable energy future.
 She suggested to the mayor of Schönau that the Schönau Power Supply take over control of the local grid.

 The Schönau Power Supply uses a decentralized approach to power generation and renewable energy sources, including solar, hydroelectric, wind power, and biomass.
 The company is operated as a cooperative; while the cooperative owners receive dividends, the majority of the profits are re-invested in renewable energy sources.
 Total revenues reached €67 million in 2009.